-- By January 5, the Palmetto College Campus Dean will forward the files and any recommendations to the Office of the Palmetto College Chancellor for review by the Palmetto College Campuses Tenure and Promotion Committee. - Unless governed by local policy, appeals of campus recommendations will be handled in accordance with the Procedure for Grievance Related to Denial of Promotion or Tenure located in Appendix IV.
+- By January 5 (August 1 for second-semester appointments), the Palmetto College Campus Dean will forward the files and any recommendations to the Office of the Palmetto College Chancellor for review by the Palmetto College Campuses Tenure and Promotion Committee. - Unless governed by local policy, appeals of campus recommendations will be handled in accordance with the Procedure for Grievance Related to Denial of Promotion or Tenure located in Appendix IV.